ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-overview.markdown

     {CODE-BLOCK/}

 * **Graph query**
-  Here is an example for a query that could have produced the results shown above:
+  Here's a query that could have produced the results shown above:
   `match(Dogs)-[Owner as ownedBy]->(Owners)`
   Let's go through its parts and syntax.
    * The `match` keyword instructs the retrieval of documents that match specified conditions.